onhello-automation/otto/win_app/README.md

 It might work on Linux too.

 # Plans
+## RAG
+- Support providing a folder of documents for context.

 ## Decision Making
 - Use LLM to decide what to do.
-Start with Ollama.
+Start with Ollama + SK.
 Make a generic connector interface so that other options can be used too.

 ## Actions
 ### Teams
 - ✅ Support writing a message in a Teams chat.
-- Get the latest message in a Teams chat for context to LLM.
+- Get the latest messages in a Teams chat for context to LLM.

 ### Code
 - Support editing code in VS Code.